Environment @ 46th Session of the UN Human Rights Council

-In response to the COVID-19 pandemic situation, there will be no access to the Public Gallery during HRC46.
-The Council proceedings can be followed live on UN TV.
+In response to the COVID-19 pandemic situation, there was no access to the Public Gallery during HRC46.
+The Council proceedings could be followed live on UN TV.
 The meeting summary is available on the UN Geneva webpage.

 The Right to a Healthy Environment